Being Successful with Coparenting

 Coping with Abandonment — Children do best when they have a relationship with both of their parents, but sometimes this is not possible.
 Here are some tips for talking to your children about abandonment.

-Boundary Ambiguity Scale #5 for Divorced Adults (28 K PDF) — Divorce means not only ending a romantic relationship; it also means re-establishing boundaries between you and your children’s other parent.
+Boundary Ambiguity Scale #5 for Divorced Adults (PDF) — Divorce means not only ending a romantic relationship; it also means re-establishing boundaries between you and your children’s other parent.
 Take this self-assessment to see about the ambiguity of your own boundaries.

 Games Divorcing Parents Play Webinar — Learn about games divorcing parents frequently play.
 This is a recorded free webinar for parents and professionals; certificate is available upon completion.

 Parenting in the Age of Overindulgence — Overindulgence is giving your child too much of anything that can delay their development.
-This online course and resources help parents identify and prevent overindulgence in their homes.
+These online courses and resources help parents identify and prevent overindulgence in their homes.

 Tips for Managing Conflict — While divorce and separations often go hand-in-hand with conflict, it’s imperative that you try to minimize conflict in your children’s lives.
 While complete conflict resolution may not be possible, these tips can help you manage the conflict.